State Activates Dead Bird Reporting Hotline to Track West Nile Virus

 - Limit time spent outside at dawn and dusk, when mosquitoes are most active.

-- Apply insect repellant to skin, and spray clothing with insect repellant because mosquitoes may bite through clothing.
-The CDC recommends using products that contain active ingredients approved and registered by the U.S. Environmental Protection Agency (EPA).
+- Apply insect repellant to skin and spray clothing with insect repellant because mosquitoes may bite through clothing.
+The Centers for Disease Control and Prevention (CDC) recommends using products that contain active ingredients approved and registered by the U.S. Environmental Protection Agency (EPA).
 These products display an EPA registration number on the label.

 - Wear long pants and long-sleeved shirts to reduce bites.

 - Repair window and door screens to prevent mosquito entry.

 - Properly dispose of items that hold water, such as tin cans, plastic containers, pots or discarded tires.

 - Clean roof gutters and downspouts for proper drainage.

 - Turn over wheelbarrows, wading pools, boats and canoes when not in use.